-1. How did the Chickasaws benefit from the major waterways throughout the Southeast?
+13CU ission Questions 1.
+How do the rivers throughout the Southeast relate to early Chickasaw businesses?
 2. With which European nation did the Chickasaws form a strong trade alliance?
 Why did they choose that particular European nation?

-3. How did Chickasaw "stands" contribute to the Chickasaws' early entrepreneurship?

-4. What did Chickasaws do after their forced removal to Indian Territory?

-5. What are some of the current Chickasaw Nation businesses?
+3. What are Chickasaw "stands" and where were they located?
+4. What did the Chickasaws do after they were removed from their Homeland?
+5. How many businesses does the Chickasaw Nation currently have?